 proactive and positive work to address the imbalance in

-based on a minimum number of nominations received from peers
+guide will be based on a minimum number of nominations received

-and clients, along with evidence of outstanding success in the
+from peers and clients, along with evidence of outstanding

-past year.
-Firms and individuals cannot pay to be recommended
+success in the past year.
+Firms and individuals cannot pay to

 To take part in the research process and ensure your firm is

 considered for the guide, please complete this form and return

 it, by email, to Joelle Jefferis at the email address